MOCKINGBIRD FAMILY™: A Comprehensive Approach

 MOCKINGBIRD FAMILY™ places a special focus on issues of permanency:

 - Early Reunification: Supporting families so kids can transition back home quickly

-- Foster-to-Adopt: Helping children form relationships with potential adoptive families and supporting the transition process
+- Adoption: Helping children form relationships with potential adoptive families and supporting the transition process

 What is the difference between a Hub Home and a Satellite Home?

-The Hub Home, like Grandma or Auntie’s house, provides tangible support to both the children and adults in the MFM Constellation.
-Typically the Hub Home is a licensed foster family home, or in some cases a residential treatment center, depending on the emotional and behavioral needs (acuity level) of participating children and youth.
+The Hub Home, like Grandma or Auntie’s house, provides tangible support to both the children and adults in the Constellation.
+Typically the Hub Home is an experienced, licensed foster family home, or someone with vast experience working with young people and adults that supports the emotional and behavioral needs (acuity level) of participating children and youth.